kaleidoescape/kaleidoescape.github.io/_posts/2019-11-23-decorated-plugins.md

 When I think about how challenging it can be to read other developers' code or even just one's own code months later, I also think about how important it is to develop software with extensibility in mind from the start.
 So that's why when working in python3, I've found myself using a pattern of providing a single location in the code where new plugins can be easily added, and a handy decorator that a developer can use for registering a plugin.

 There's lots of different ways to create a plugin architecture.
-The one we will develop in this post is lightweight.
-It's mainly intended for a codebase which needs a clear way of extending typical functionalities.
+The one we will develop in this post is lightweight, and mainly intended for a codebase which needs a clear way of extending typical functionalities.
 I've seen a similar pattern show up in neural network frameworks that allow developers to add new model architectures.
 We don't have to be building a neural network framework to make use of this pattern, though, so let's take a simpler example for our project.
 This project will be in *python3.7*.

 Let's say we're processing a dataset of text files in some way, such as to replace extra symbols that are not useful for the task at hand.
 For example, we may want to add a rule to replace XML tags with some special token.
-We can do this in a naive (and [madness inducing](https://gist.github.com/kaleidoescape/524f6f53a4562eaf6d8f1463f4d54670)) way by using a regular expression [&#91;1&#93;](#xmlregex):
+We can do this in a naive (and [madness inducing](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454)) way by using a regular expression [&#91;1&#93;](#xmlregex):

 {% highlight python %}
 {% raw %}